- What is Section 80GGC?

 Save Tax with SaveTaxs: Expert NRI tax Consultancy Services.

 NRIs, if you have donated or made many contributions to an active political party during a financial year, then do not forget to claim the deduction under Section 80GGC.
-However, please ensure that you have opted for the old tax regime and are following all he relevant regulations set by the Income Tax Department, because one small error and you won't be able to claim the deduction.
+However, please ensure that you have opted for the old tax regime and are following all the relevant regulations set by the Income Tax Department, because even a small error and you won't be able to claim the deduction.

 However, Savetaxs helps you avoid these errors and guides you through a seamless ITR filing process, minimizing your tax liability.
 Our experts bring over 30 years of experience in NRI taxation, providing end-to-end tax solutions and tailored strategies for every client.

-Connect with us today, we are serving you 24/7 across all time zones to ensure your tax journey is free from stress and hassles.
+Connect with us today.
+We are available 24/7 across all time zones to ensure your tax journey is free from stress and hassles.

 *Note: This guide is for informational purposes only.
 The views expressed in this guide are personal and do not constitute the views of Savetaxs.
 Savetaxs or the author will not be responsible for any direct or indirect loss incurred by the reader for taking any decision based on the information or the contents.
 It is advisable to consult with either a Chartered Accountant (CA) or a professional Company Secretary (CS) from the Savetaxs team, as they are familiar with the current regulations and help you make accurate decisions and maintain accuracy throughout the whole process.